 A new volcanic eruption starting - you can see the bubble appearing

-When the second volcanic eruption started we could see the molten lava rising in the crater and a bright orange lava bubble appearing, which then got bigger and bigger until it exploded in a full-blown volcanic eruption with a loud roar from the volcano.
+When the second volcanic eruption began, we saw molten lava rising in the crater and a bright orange lava bubble forming, which then grew until it exploded into a full-blown volcanic eruption with a roar.

 The volcanic eruption in full swing

-We stood there in awe, wanting to take photos and videos to capture this magnificent sight and sound, but also wanting to be in the moment and taking it all in.
+We stood there in awe, wanting to take photos and videos to capture this magnificent sight and sound, but also wanting to be in the moment and take it all in.

-I had never been close to a volcanic eruption before and it felt surreal, standing on top of a mountain watching a volcano at full throttle!
-It was magnificent, but also a bit eery as I am well aware of the dangers of volcanoes, having lived in Iceland my whole life.
+I had never been close to a volcanic eruption before, and it felt surreal, standing on top of a mountain watching a volcano at full throttle!
+It was magnificent, but also a bit eerie, as I am well aware of the dangers of volcanoes, having lived in Iceland my whole life.

 The lava flow from the volcanic eruption in Mt.
 Fagradalsfjall